 When my eyes see something for the first time, my nose smells an exotic aroma, or my palette tastes a new flavor.
-An intense physical and mental reaction occurs.
-The dull and routine gives way, and my entire thought process changes.
+An intense physical and mental reaction occurs and the dull routine gives way as my entire thought process changes.

 However, most of the time, the appeal of a destination comes not from the natural beauty, exotic tastes or smells and sites; it comes from the people.
 The connection with people, some of whom you don’t even share a common language but are still able to communicate non verbally, is by far the sweetest part of travel and the part that has changed my life forever.

 After each trip, I’m more aware of the world around me, though ironically, my place in it seems more insignificant than ever.
 That somehow is a comfort since I feel both humbled and empowered to do more to help others than ever before.
 The further I travel it seems, the deeper the connection I gain to my fellow human being.

 When I return home and read or hear news of some natural disaster or a political or human rights travesty, I no longer feel disconnected.